oracle/truffleruby/doc/user/installing-graalvm.md

 You can also download the Ruby component (`ruby-installable-...`) manually from https://github.com/oracle/truffleruby/releases/latest.
-Then install it with `gu install --file path/to/ruby-installable-...`.
+Then install it with `gu install --file path/to/ruby-installable`.

-If you are installing Ruby into GraalVM EE then you need to download the Ruby EE installable from OTN and install using `--file` in the same way.
+If you are installing Ruby into GraalVM Enterprise, then you need to download the Ruby Enterprise installable from OTN and install using `--file` in the same way.

 After installing Ruby you may want to rebuild other images so that they can use the new language.
 Rebuilding the executable images can take a few minutes